Investors create impacts on society and the environment at a number of different levels.

 This is determined by what investors do to manage social and environmental risks arising in the chosen sectors and geographies.

 (3) Impact on the long-term stability of the financial system as a whole

 This depends on whether the investors are seeking a sustainable level of financial returns and making decisions with the long-term health of people, the environment and the economy in mind.
-A failure in this area contributed to the financial crisis of 2008.

 Impact Value works with investors and NGOs at all of these levels.
 For example, we -